MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 A study by Scanniello et al. found that while applying SOLID principles improved some aspects of software quality, it did not significantly improve maintainability[^3].[INSERT QUOTE ] This suggests that blindly following these principles without considering the specific context of a project may not always lead to the desired outcomes.

+So, we see how the ostensive goal of increasing maintainability through modularity can actually lead to the opposite effect.
+We need to be careful about following patterns and principles that increase modularity at the expense of maintainability.

 ### Automated Testing's Role in Maintainability

 Automated testing is the single most important factor for maintainability [citation].
 It provides a safety net for refactoring and helps catch regressions early.
 A study by Spadini et al. found that code with tests tends to be more maintainable[^4].